-The digitalization of business is an emerging trend in developing and even in developed economies.
-Therefore, this study has highlighted an important issue of digital labor and social networking, improving marketing performance.
-The first hypothesis of the study investigated the effect of digital labor activities on performance.
-The results highlighted that the digitalization of labor or labor involvement in digital activities could enhance the marketing performance.
-Traditional marketing is now getting replaced by digital marketing.
-Thus, digitalization in marketing is possible with digital labor or digital labor activities.
-The second hypothesis, H2, aimed to identify the effect of social networks on performance, and findings revealed that social networks could also lead to better performance.
-In addition to these relations, the research explored the effect of innovation as the mediator between the relationship of "digital labor activities and performance" and "social networks and performance."
-The third hypothesis of this research, H3, aimed to investigate the role of innovation as a mediator between digital labor activities and performance.

-Similarly, H4 was developed to investigate the role of innovation as a mediator between social networks and performance.
-This research accepted the third and fourth hypotheses.
-This research is unique in its context as it has identified several new relations and added significant literature in the digitalization of labor.
+The digitalization of business is an emerging trend in the developing and even in developed economies.
+Therefore, this study has highlighted an important issue of digital labor and social networking which can improve the marketing performance.
+First hypothesis of the study, invesitagted the effect of digital labor activities on performance.
+The results highlighted that the marketing performance can be enhanced by the digitalization of labor or involvement of labor in digital activities.
+The traditional marketing is now getting replaced by digital marketing, thus, the digitalization in marketing is possible with digital labor or digital labor activities.
+Second hypothesis, H2, aimed to identify the effect of social networks on performance and findings revealed that the social networks can also lead to better performance.
+In addition of these relations, the research explored the effect of innovation as meditior between relationship of "digital labor activities and performance" and "social networks and performance".
+The third hypothesis of this research, H3 aimed to investigate the role of innovation as mediator between the digital labor activities and performance.
+Similarly, H4 was developed to investigate the role of innovation as mediator between the social networks and performance.
+The third and fourth, both hypothesis were accepted by this research.
+This research is unique in its context as it has identified several unexpored relations and added significant literature in area of digitalization of labor.